syncfusion-content/maui-docs/MAUI/Polar-Charts/Legend.md

     SfPolarChart chart = new SfPolarChart();
     chart.Legend = new LegendExt();
+    this.Content = chart;

 {% endhighlight %}

 {% endtabs %}

-## Items Layout
+## Items layout
 An [ItemsLayout]() property is used to customize the arrangement and posistion for each legend item.
 The default value is `null`.
 It accepts any layout type in ItemsLayout property.

-For more details about the layout alignment refer to this [article].
+For more details about the layout alignment refer to this [article](https://support.syncfusion.com/agent/kb/16201).

 {% tabs %}